REPORTING ILLNESS: Help to keep everyone safe and healthy

 - Conjunctivitis: (Sticky Eyes) : Consult pharmacist for drops , child can attend school once drops have been administered.

-- Crying and upset: Whilst we understand it is hard returning to school we encourage parents to send their children and work with us in getting the children back into the school/ real life routines.
+- Crying and upset: Whilst we understand it is hard when you see your child is upset this is not a reason for absence.
 Please bring them to school and we will work with you.
 We do not want children to think not being at school is the norm.

 THANK YOU FOR YOUR HELP AT THIS DIFFICULT TIME.